highfidelity/hifi-docs-grav-content/05.host/08.maintain-domain/docs.md

 ---

-Maintain your High Fidelity domain by clearing it of clutter from recently created entities.
-For example, you can maintain your domain by deleting all entities created in the last hour.
-This allows you to keep your domain clean and in a good state.
+It is important that you keep your domain clean, and free of cluttered entities.
+You can do this with regular domain maintenance, where you clean your domain in intervals with an assignment client (AC) script.
+For example, you can write a script that deletes all entities that were created in a specified time (this is similar to "reverting" your domain to a backup at a specific time).
+Another maintenance method would be assigning the right permissions to users, so you can restrict who can edit your domain.

 **On This Page**

 + [Set Temporary Create Permissions](#set-temporary-create-permissions)

 + [Use an AC Script to Clean Your Domain](#use-an-ac-script-to-clean-your-domain)

 ## Set Temporary Create Permissions

-You can [set different user permissions](../your-domain/secure-domain.html#set-user-permissions) for your domain.
-These permissions will determine the types of users that have the permission to edit your domain.
-When you set these permissions, ensure that you have locked your existing entities or set entity filters to prevent users from editing objects already present in your domain.

-You can allow users visiting your domain to have temporary edit permissions without altering any existing entities.
-For example, you can host a virtual class on adding and editing a cube's properties.
-You can give the right permissions to the users in the class to follow and create their own cubes, and ensure that any changes are not permanent.
+You can maintain your domain by giving visiting users temporary create permissions.
+A user can create and edit entities which will be automatically deleted after a specific interval of time (such as an hour).
+This keeps your domain free of clutter and maintains your domain as is.

+To give a user temporary create permissions:

-1. [Set user permissions](../your-domain/secure-domain.html#set-user-permissions) to 'rez temp'.
-This grants users edit permissions for the interval of time specified in the domain settings.
+1. [Set user permissions](../your-domain/secure-domain#set-user-permissions) to 'rez temp'.
+This grants users create permissions for the interval of time specified in the domain settings.

-2. [Set entity specific permissions](../your-domain/secure-domain.html#set-entity-specific-permissions) (lock entities or set entity filters) to make sure that any visiting user cannot edit the existing entities in your domain.
+2. [Set entity specific permissions](../your-domain/secure-domain#set-entity-specific-permissions) (lock entities or set entity filters) to make sure that any visiting user cannot edit the existing entities in your domain.

+For example, if you want to host a virtual class on adding and editing a cube's properties, you can:
+1. Set user permissions to 'rez temp' and set an interval of an hour.
+Any user attending your class can create and edit a cube entity in your domain.
+This cube entity will be deleted in an hour.
+2. Lock all existing entities or set entity filters in your domain.
+This ensures that any visiting users cannot change or delete existing entities like your virtual blackboard or other classroom settings.
+3. Once your class is completed, any entities created by other users will be automatically deleted.
+You won't have to find these entities and delete them yourself to bring your domain back to its previous state.

 ## Use an AC Script to Clean Your Domain

-You can also maintain your domain using an [assignment client script]().
+You can also maintain your domain using an [assignment client script](../../script/assignment-client-scripts).
+This script can contain the details of the entities that you want to keep unedited in your domain and delete the rest.
+You can configure your domain settings to run this script.

 We've written an example assignment script that contains the list of entities in a domain that you don't want edited, and delete everything else.